-In August 2007, the Company completed a private placement of \$100.0 million in non-recourse 15.5% Notes due March 30, 2017 (Class B Notes).
+The outstanding principal balances on the Class B Notes, were \$0 and \$167.7 million, which included PIK Notes which have been issued, as of September 30, 2011 and December 31, 2010, respectively.
+In August 2007, the Company completed a private placement of \$100.0 million in Class B Notes.
 The Company received net proceeds from the issuance of the Class B Notes of approximately \$97.0 million, after deducting costs associated with the offering.
-The Class B Notes accrue interest at an annual rate of 15.5% payable quarterly in arrears on March 30, June 30, September 30 and December 30 of each year.
-The Class B Notes are secured by certain royalty and related rights of the Company under its agreement with Amgen for Sensipar and Mimpara (cinacalcet HC1).
-Additionally, the only source for interest payments and principal repayment of the Class B Notes is royalty and milestone payments received from Amgen and only after the Class A Notes were paid in full.
-Prior to repayment in full of the Class A Notes, interest on the Class B Notes was paid in kind through the issuance of notes (the PIK Notes) which were part of the same class and have the same terms and rights as the Class B Notes, except that interest on the PIK Notes begin to accrue from the date that such PIK Notes are issued.
-As of June 30, 2011 and December 31, 2010, the Company classified \$16.8 million and \$9.3 million, respectively, of the Class B Notes as current based on royalty payments accrued as of June 30, 2011 and December 31, 2010, respectively.
-The Class B Notes are non-recourse to NPS Pharmaceuticals, Inc. The Company may repurchase, in whole but not in part, the Class B Notes at a calculated Redemption Price based on the timing of repurchase and the source of proceeds for the repurchase.
-The Redemption Price varies between 100.0% and 107.75% depending on these variables.
-The outstanding principal balances on the Class B Notes, were \$150.3 million and \$167.7 million, which included PIK Notes which have been issued, as of June 30, 2011 and December 31, 2010, respectively.
-The Company incurred debt issuance costs of \$3.6 million, which are being amortized using the effective interest method.
-The effective interest rate on the Class B Notes, including debt issuance costs, is approximately 16.0%.
+The Class B Notes accrued interest at an annual rate of 15.5% payable quarterly in arrears on March 30, June 30, September 30 and December 30 of each year.
+The Class B Notes were secured by certain royalty and related rights of the Company under its agreement with Amgen for Sensipar and Mimpara (cinacalcet HC1).
+Additionally, the only source for interest payments and principal repayment of the Class B Notes was royalty and milestone payments received from Amgen and only after the Class A Notes were paid in full.
+Prior to repayment in full of the Class A Notes, interest on the Class B Notes was paid in kind through the issuance of notes (the PIK Notes) which were part of the same class and had the same terms and rights as the Class B Notes, except that interest on the PIK Notes began to accrue from the date that such PIK Notes were issued.
+The Class B Notes were paid in full on September 30, 2011 when they were redeemable at par value.